 Contact Center Agent Empowerment

-The underlying intuitive technology in a CEC transforms the work environment which in turn empowers agents to provide a better customer experience.
+The underlying intuitive technology in a CEC transforms the work environment which in turn empowers call center representatives to provide a better customer experience.

 Process and People Optimization